nikhilsath/crossbook/README.md

 - **Schema-Driven Fields:** The application reads a `field_schema` table from the database on startup to learn what fields each entity has and their data types (text, number, boolean, etc.).
 This drives form field types and display logic without hardcoding field names in the templates.
 - **List View with Search:** Each entity list page shows up to 1000 records in a table.
 A search form allows filtering results by text-based fields (partial match).
 Columns can be shown or hidden on the fly using the **Columns** dropdown.
 - **Detail View & Inline Edit:** The detail page for each record displays all its fields (except those marked as hidden in the schema) and allows inline editing:
+  - `multi_select` fields now use a tag-style interface with autosave, filtering, and click-to-remove behavior.
+The old `<select multiple>` dropdown has been replaced with a rich, interactive component.
   - Clicking the ✏️ icon next to a field turns that field into an edit form (text input, date picker, checkbox, or rich text editor depending on field type).
   - Edits are saved via a POST request, and changes are appended to an **edit log** visible on the page.
   - Boolean fields have a one-click toggle (a colored Yes/No button) that updates immediately without entering edit mode.